 We spent considerable time experimenting with multiple universes.
 We noticed that Mean-Reversion Long reacts strongly to changes in the universe.
 In particular, we tried the S&P 500, the S&P 1500, and the Russell 3000.

 The S&P 500 universe seems to be too small for the strategy.
-In consequence, the strategy does not utilize its capital efficiently, leading to only about half the returns published in the book.
+Consequently, the strategy does not utilize its capital efficiently, leading to only about half the returns published in the book.

-The S&P 1500 universe was our best hope for a universe that is well-defined, large enough, and would not need additional filter rules.
-Similar to the book, we can see the strategy creating massive overall returns, with only very low drawdowns.
+The S&P 1500 universe was our best hope for a well-defined universe, large enough and not requiring additional filter rules.
+Like the book, we can see the strategy creating massive overall returns, with only very low drawdowns.
 However, we also see these returns quickly diminishing in the years following 2009:

 We tried the Russell 3000 universe as our last resort.
 With this universe, returns were strong and smooth until 2014 but turned negative the years after.